top of page

 ETHICAL FASHION

 This term is so closely related to both sustainable and fair trade fashion, that you might end up which is which in the world of fashion.
-However, in reality, a combination of both terms can be considered as the so “ethical fashion”.
-This focuses more on the condition of the laborers plus the type of eco-friendly materials a brand uses for the clothes.
-According to the Ethical Fashion Forum, “Ethical fashion represents an approach to the design, sourcing, and manufacture of clothing which maximizes benefits to people and communities while minimizing the impact on the environment.”
+However, in reality, a combination of both terms can be considered as “ethical fashion”.
+This focuses more on the condition of the labourers plus the type of eco-friendly materials a brand uses for the clothes.
+According to the Ethical Fashion Forum, “Ethical fashion represents an approach to the design, sourcing, and manufacture of clothing which maximises benefits to people and communities while minimising the impact on the environment.”
 In short, it reduces the negative impact on the environment by way of an ethical culture from where clothing is made.

 SLOW FASHION